Forbidden Zone: Plot

-Fausto catches Bust Rod and forces him to lead him to Frenchy and René, whom he orders to leave the Sixth Dimension to avoid the Queen's wrath.
+Fausto forces Bust Rod to release Frenchy and René, whom he orders to leave the Sixth Dimension to avoid the Queen's wrath.
 However, en route to safety, René is stricken with pseudo-menstrual cramps, and they are again captured by the frog.
-Squeezit's head, which has now sprouted chicken wings, finds the king and reveals what has happened.
+Squeezit's disembodied head, which has grown wings instead of dying, finds the king and warns him.
+Fausto forcibly recruits Flash and Gramps, who have gotten distracted and are having sex with random concubines.